 For starters, having a backup system in place is key in preventing catastrophic data loss.
 Recovering data from a backup is typically a simple and painless process.
 Hardware can easily be replaced, but extra measures should be taken to protect your sales history, accounting records, etc. The most common methods are defined below.

 Local backup is any storage method where data is kept onsite.
-This can include an external hard drive, flash drive or CD, just to name a few possible options.
+This can include an external hard drive, flash drive, or CD, just to name a few possible options.
 This solution is simple, and data can be quickly restored.
 Your data is also protected from cyberattacks.
 However, if the backup and source data are stored together it is likely if one is damaged by a natural disaster, the other will be as well.
 External data storage could be very expensive may take up plenty of space.

 Offsite backup is housed at a facility that stores data away from the business location.
 The primary purpose is to prevent data loss in the event of physical damage to a business’s POS system.
-It is essentially the same as a standard backup process, but is not stored onsite.
+It is essentially the same as a standard backup process but is not stored onsite.
 Offsite backup is more reliable as each file is backed up on a daily basis.
 It also reduces workload and saves money.

 Also known as online backup, cloud backup is done remotely over the internet, via a cloud storage platform.
-With cloud based backup, data is automatically saved as it is received.
+With cloud-based backup, data is automatically saved as it is received.
 This data is accessible from anywhere you have an internet connection.
 In the event of a natural disaster, data is stored away from any physical threat like a flood or fire, and easily recovered and restored.
-However, you will not be able to access your data without internet access and complete data recovery can be time consuming.
+However, you will not be able to access your data without internet access and complete data recovery can be time-consuming.

 Unfortunately, the road to recovery isn’t always easy.
 A previous Business News Daily article about recovery from 2012’s Superstorm Sandy reported that just 25 percent of small businesses had backups of critical programs and data before the storm, and even fewer (20 percent) said they had protected their buildings from the storm or prepared emergency survival kits.
 In the event of damage to your POS, there are ways that you may be able to recover data that has not been backed up.
 In some cases, an outside specialist is required, but there are ways you can start rebuilding your data on your own.
-Below are a few possible solutions that may aide you in your efforts.
+Below are a few possible solutions that may aid you in your efforts.

 Data Recovery Service

 Data recovery services recover corrupt or lost data, typically from storage media like an external hard drive for example.
-There are different methods including in-lab, server recovery and software designed specifically for data recovery.
+There are different methods including in-lab, server recovery, and software designed specifically for data recovery.

 In-lab data recovery is typically a low-cost solution, that in some cases will guarantee recovery of your data.
-This method supports different types of files such as music, pictures, MS office documents etc.
+This method supports different types of files such as music, pictures, MS office documents, etc.

 Server recovery allows for instant data restoration either through the internet or through onsite rapid recovery appliances, provided your server is salvageable.
 This significantly reduces downtime costs.
 It also frees your staff from tedious backup and restoration tasks and helps your business rebound quicker.
 It provides improved access to your data.

-If your hardware is intact, you can use a data recovery software to resurrect any type of file, from music and pictures to spreadsheets and documents.
-The software can easily locate and restore your emails, compressed files and executables.
+If your hardware is intact, you can use data recovery software to resurrect any type of file, from music and pictures to spreadsheets and documents.
+The software can easily locate and restore your emails, compressed files, and executables.
 The best data recovery software can help maintain the folder organization of your various files, and it can even recover an entire drive or partition.